 - (a) If a BATTED ball hits a runner who is in fair territory the runner is out. - (b) The fielder gets the right of way to field a batted ball.
-If a runner interferes with a fielder trying to field a batted ball the runner is out. - (c) Fielders may not, at any point, block a base.
+If a runner interferes with a fielder trying to field a batted ball the runner is out.

+- (c) Fielders may not, at any point, block a base.
 If it is deemed that a fielder has not allowed a runner to reach a reasonable portion of the base then the runner is automatically safe.
 This is a serious safety issue.
-Please remind newer players of this rule. - (d) Double plays.
+Please remind newer, less experienced players of this rule.
+This is particularly important at home plate.
+The catcher MAY NOT block the runner's path to home plate.
+Because the catcher is often the most inexperienced player, please instruct your catcher to stand directly in front of home plate (not in the basepath) when receiving a throw from a fielder.
+They should be in a position to safely tag the runner without standing in the basepath.
+To aid in safety, the runner is allowed to touch either home plate or the strike mat to score.
+On a force, the fielder may only step on home plate. - (d) Double plays.
 The fielder may not "take out" the second baseman (or shortstop), any attempt to do so and both runners are out!
 (Please report teams or players that are intentionally trying to "take out" players to the league commissioner).
 Intentional contact is dangerous and illegal (in our league).
 Players must also make an attempt to get out of the way of the throw from second to first base (or from third to second base, etc.). - (e) Please be careful about sliding!
-This is for both the runner (turf burns)1 and the fielder.
+This is for both the runner (turf burns) and the fielder.
 Any attempt to "take out" a fielder will result in immediate expulsion from the league. - (f) A 'safety base' is the orange base placed directly next to the white first base, but placed in foul territory (the white base is in fair territory).
 On a ground ball to the infield, the batter MUST run to the 'safety base'.
 This gives the first baseman access to the white base and will help to avoid any possible collisions at first base.
 If the runner does not run to the 'safety base', the runner should be reminded of the rule.
 If the baserunner does not run to the safety base, resulting in a collision with the fielder, the runner is out. - (g) Baserunners should also pay attention to overthrows.
 The brick wall surrounding the playing field is very close to fair territory.
 Overthrows may bounce off this wall and back towards the runner very quickly.